-^{} The KiwiSaver median returns are after tax and investment management fees and after deduction of expenses.
+^{} The KiwiSaver median returns are before expenses and tax and after investment management fees.
+Please note that in previous annual reports, these returns were after tax and investment management fees and after deduction of expenses.

 SCHEME MANAGEMENT

 1. DETAILS OF THE SCHEME